-Local health centers that serve low-income and uninsured patients are asking Americares for medicine, supplies, logistical help and other support as they are seeing a surge of patients at the same time that their own staff is recovering from the floods.
-Some clinics are opening their doors to all patients, dropping eligibility requirements and even fees to ensure that survivors have access to the health care they need.
+Local health centers that serve low-income and uninsured patients have asked Americares for medicine, supplies, logistical help and other support as they have seen a surge of patients at the same time that their own staff is recovering from the floods.
+Some clinics opened their doors to all patients, dropping eligibility requirements and even fees to ensure that survivors have access to the health care they need.

 "We are preparing to take in an influx of patients who otherwise would not be eligible for our services," says Heidi W. Bunyan, the chief operations officer of San Jose Clinic in Houston, a partner in Americares ongoing U.S. Program since 2014.
 "We’re waiving all of our eligibility requirements for anyone who needs care.
 We’re also waiving our patient contributions so people who need care and don’t have access to funds or need those funds for other things don’t have to worry about paying for medical care.”

 “Americares provides a benefit to the community under regular circumstances, but having that relationship with an organization that is an expert in disaster relief and emergency response and is able to provide boots on the ground is of tremendous value.
 I don’t think you can put a dollar amount on that.“

 Americares deployed an emergency response team to Texas before the hurricane made landfall and the team remains in Texas, working out of Houston with federal, state and local organizations.
-More staff are being added as Americares expands its working network and develops plans with local organizations and free clinics to provide access to medicine, relief supplies and basic health care for people in crisis.
-As many as 40,000 people may have lost their homes and more than 200,000 homes and businesses were destroyed or damaged.
+More staff are being added as Americares expands its working network, developing and implementing plans with local organizations and free clinics to provide access to medicine, relief supplies and basic health care for people in crisis.
+As many as 40,000 people have lost their homes and more than 200,000 homes and businesses were destroyed or damaged.
 Currently, 33,000 people are still displaced and living in temporary federal emergency housing.